isned/movie_ticket_booking_system_php/README.md

-Movie Ticket Booking System, back-end coded with PHP and front-end coded with Bootstrap, CSS, HTML, and Javascript and XAMPP.
+Movie Ticket Booking System, back-end coded with PHP and front-end coded with Bootstrap, CSS, HTML, and Javascript and used XAMPP.